NVIDIA/NeMo/README.rst

 1) Python 3.10 or above
 2) Pytorch 1.13.1 or above
-3) NVIDIA GPU for training
+3) NVIDIA GPU, if you intend to do model training

 Documentation
 -------------